astral-sh/ty/docs/suppression.md

 ## Standard suppression comments

-ty supports the standard [`type:ignore`](https://typing.python.org/en/latest/spec/directives.html#type-ignore-comments) comment format introduced by PEP 484.
+ty supports the standard [`type: ignore`](https://typing.python.org/en/latest/spec/directives.html#type-ignore-comments) comment format introduced by PEP 484.

 ty handles these similarly to `ty: ignore` comments, but suppresses all violations on that line,